 , see Calibration Status Types.

-The calibration process can take up to a few hours and is dependent on the gateway health, driving behavior and duration, and a successful installation (see Best Practices for installation recommendations).
+The calibration process can take up to a few hours and is dependent on the gateway health, driving behavior and duration, and a successful installation.
+Harsh event detection begins only after calibration is complete.

-The Gateways report (Settings ( ) > Devices > Gateways) indicates one of the following Calibration Statuses for your VG:
+The gateway device list (Settings ( ) > Devices > Gateways) indicates one of the following Device Calibration Status for your VG:

 VG Health Status |